urbit/urbit.org/content/grant-submission-guide.md

 ### Other Policies

-Starting in December 2021, all project milestone payments will be denominated in USD and paid in WSTR.
+- Starting in December 2021, all new project milestone payments will be denominated in USD and paid in WSTR.

-Any Contributor is limited to one active proposal/project at a time, but there may be some rare exceptions to this policy.
+- Any Contributor is limited to one active proposal/project at a time, but there may be some rare exceptions to this policy.